1994–95 Cleveland Cavaliers season: Off-season

+Regular season

-Despite losing both Daugherty and Wilkins, the Cavaliers posted an 11-game winning streak in December, which led them to a 20–8 start, and held a 28–19 record at the All-Star break.
-However, they played below .500 basketball for the remainder of the regular season, as Mark Price only played just 48 games due to a broken wrist injury.
-Price would soon return, as the Cavaliers finished in fourth place in the Central Division with a 43–39 record, and earned the sixth seed in the Eastern Conference.
+With the addition of Cage, and despite losing both Daugherty and Wilkins, the Cavaliers got off to a 9–8 start to the regular season, and then posted an 11-game winning streak in December, which led them to a 20–8 record.
+However, the team played below .500 in winning percentage for the remainder of the season, as Mark Price only played just 48 games due to a broken wrist injury; the team later on held a 28–19 record at the All-Star break.
+Price eventually returned, as the Cavaliers finished in fourth place in the Central Division with a 43–39 record, and earned the sixth seed in the Eastern Conference.

-Price led the team with 15.8 points and 7.0 assists per game, along with 103 three-point field goals, while Tyrone Hill averaged 13.8 points and 10.9 rebounds per game, and backup point guard Terrell Brandon, who stepped up in Price's absence, provided the team with 13.3 points, 5.4 assists and 1.6 steals per game.
+Price averaged 15.8 points and 7.0 assists per game, and led the Cavaliers with 103 three-point field goals, while Tyrone Hill averaged 13.8 points and 10.9 rebounds per game, and backup point guard Terrell Brandon, who stepped up in Price's absence, provided the team with 13.3 points, 5.4 assists and 1.6 steals per game.
 In addition, second-year forward Chris Mills became the team's starting small forward, averaging 12.3 points per game, while Hot Rod Williams provided with 12.6 points, 6.9 rebounds and 1.4 blocks per game, and Bobby Phills contributed 11.0 points and 1.4 steals per game.
 Meanwhile, Cage averaged 5.0 points and 6.9 rebounds per game, while off the bench, Danny Ferry contributed 7.5 points per game, and Campbell contributed 6.0 points per game.

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Hill was selected for the 1995 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first and only All-Star appearance.
-Hill also finished tied in seventh place in Most Improved Player voting, while head coach Mike Fratello finished in second place in Coach of the Year voting.
+Hill also finished tied in seventh place in Most Improved Player voting, while head coach Mike Fratello finished in second place in Coach of the Year voting, behind Del Harris of the Los Angeles Lakers.

-In the Eastern Conference First Round of the 1995 NBA playoffs, the Cavaliers faced off against the New York Knicks.
-However, without Brandon, who suffered a leg injury during the final month of the regular season, the Cavaliers lost to the Knicks in four games.

 During this season, the Cavaliers were known as a low-scoring, defensive team, as Fratello switched to a slow-paced, defensive coaching style; the team finished last in the NBA in scoring averaging 90.5 points per game, while allowing 89.8 points per game from their opponents, which was the best in the league, and also had the third best team defensive rating.
 The Cavaliers also finished fourth in the NBA in home-game attendance, with an attendance of 833,850 at the Gund Arena during the regular season.